Private From Whom? Minimal Information Leakage in Auctions: Model

+Consider a finite set of agents (bidders) $N = \{1, 2, ..., n\}$, with generic element $i$.
+Each bidder $i$ has some value $\theta_i \in \Theta_i$ with $\bm{\Theta} = \times_{i \in N} \Theta_i$ denoting the set of all possible type vectors.
+For simplicity, suppose $\Theta_i = \Theta_j$ for all $i, j$.\footnote{This can be replaced with a weaker assumption that there is sufficient overlap between type spaces.} Bidders' values are drawn independently.
+Let $X$ denote the set of possible outcomes.

+A designer, external to the interaction between bidders and the auctioneer, is tasked with implementing an exogenously chosen choice rule $\phi: \bm{\Theta} \to X$.\footnote{The choice of $\phi$ may be motivated by efficiency, revenue, incentive properties of $\phi$, or institutional norms.
+We do not take a stand on how $\phi$ is determined; we instead consider the tradeoffs faced by a designer choosing how to implement a fixed $\phi$.} In the auction setting, this rule describes agents' transfers and allocation as a function of the type profile.

-We consider a fixed choice rule $\phi$, such as a second-price auction rule or a first-price auction rule.
-The designer may account for many tradeoffs in choosing $\phi$ (such as efficiency, revenue, or desirable incentive properties).
-For a given choice rule $\phi$, the designer still has considerable latitude to choose an extensive-form implementation of $\phi$; we describe this frontier of implementing the chosen choice rule.
+For a given choice rule $\phi$, the designer still has considerable flexibility to choose an extensive-form implementation of $\phi$; privacy violations stem from the chosen extensive-form implementation.
+Formally, the designer chooses an extensive-form game

-We model the designer as external to the interaction between bidders and the auctioneer.
-In many mechanism design settings, the economist that advises organizations on what mechanism to use is not a participant themselves, and simply seeks to identify tradeoffs, bounds on what is inherently feasible, and how to best achieve certain objectives.
-To implement $\phi$, the designer chooses an extensive-form game $G = (H, i, \{\mcal I\}_{i \in N \cup \{A\}}, \{\mcal A_i\}_{i \in N \cup \{A\}}, \mcal A, I)$ of finite length and perfect recall with notation specified as follows:
+of finite length and perfect recall with notation specified in \cref{tab:notation-extensive-form}.\footnote{We model the designer as external to the interaction between bidders and the auctioneer.
+In many settings, the designer that advises organizations on what mechanism to use is not a participant themselves, and simply seeks to identify tradeoffs, bounds on what is inherently feasible, and how to best achieve certain objectives.}

-Following \cite{AkbarpourLi2020CredibleAuctions}, a game $G$ generates a bilateral communication game for the auctioneer to implement the choice function by repeatedly querying successive bidders and observing their actions before moving to successor information sets until choosing an outcome at a terminal history.\footnote{We can formally write down this bilateral communication game as follows: Let the auctioneer's message space be the union of all players' information sets, $\cup_i \mcal I_i$.
-Then at each stage, according to $G$, \begin{enumerate} \item The auctioneer either selects an outcome (finishing the game) or proceeds to step 2. \item The auctioneer sends message $I_i \in \mcal I_i$ to bidder $i$. \item Bidder $i$ observes $I_i$ and chooses action $a \in A(I_i)$. \item The auctioneer observes $a$. \item Return to step 1. \end{enumerate}} This setup embeds an assumption that the auctioneer cannot ``commit to forget'' the content of a bidder's message.